 If you are growing some dog-toxic specimens of plants, you have to ensure that they are secured in an area where the dog doesn’t have access.
 The type of your backyard dog fence will mostly depend on your animal’s size, breed, and temperament.
-Some dogs have proved over the years to be escape artists (such as Huskies).
+Over the years, some dogs have proved to be escape artists (such as Huskies).
 An optimal dog backyard needs a sturdy fence.
+Northland Fence of Minnesota is a good source.
+Choose the style of fence that best suits your needs, such as a chain link, vinyl, or ornamental wrought iron.
 It can be quite an investment, so take care when picking the fence’s height and style.

 Create a Designated Play Area in Your Dog Backyard

-We do not believe that there is a dog owner out there that wants to make their backyard all garden and not think of the play space that any dog needs.
-Let’s go through some of the most elementary things that you can apply in your dog backyard playground:
+We do not believe there is a dog owner out there who wants to make their backyard all garden and not think of the play space that any dog needs.
+Let’s go through some of the most elementary things that you can apply in your dog’s backyard playground:

 - Build paths for safely patrolling around the garden beds that you have planted in your backyard.

-- Make sure that your dog is trained to only play in designated areas, and also try to make time for playing and running outside your dog backyard.
+- Make sure that your dog is trained to only play in designated areas, and also try to make time for playing and running outside your dog’s backyard.

-- Use stumps, rock, and logs for the visual appeal of your dog that will also serve as fun obstacles for him to be running around.- If space allows you to create a designated dig area/spot somewhere where there is only unused dirt so the dogs can play with their digging instinct.
+- Use stumps, rocks, and logs for the visual appeal of your dog, which will also serve as fun obstacles for him to be running around.- If space allows, create a designated dig area/spot somewhere where there is only unused dirt so the dogs can play with their digging instinct.

 - Don’t forget to set up a shaded area where they can drink fresh water.

-When designing your dog’s backyard, you have to keep in mind that the material you will be using, as not all of them will be beneficial for your best friend.
+When designing your dog’s backyard, you must keep in mind the material you will be using, as not all of them will benefit your best friend.
 Try to avoid landscaping materials that tend to get very hot in the sun, so the dog can easily walk on them.
-Some of the best and safest choices for your dog backyard are flagstone, concrete, brick, smooth rock, and pebbles.
+Some of the best and safest choices for your dog’s backyard are flagstone, concrete, brick, smooth rock, and pebbles.

-It is also important that you have a whole bunch of backyard dog toys to keep them entertained.
+You must also have a whole bunch of backyard dog toys to keep them entertained.

 Use Raised Beds and Container

-They are among the most important dog-friendly backyard ideas, as they can very good options for small places or in case your dog seems to never resist a good digging session.
+They are among the most important dog-friendly backyard ideas, as they can be very good options for small places or in case your dog never resists a good digging session.
 Here are some ideas for elevating or strategic places that stop access.